German luxury carmakers accelerate the charge into crossovers

-BMW AG and Daimler AG, the global luxury car leaders, each plan to expand its crossover portfolio to seven vehicles by 2020, according to European supplier sources, with new entries in multiple sizes and price points.
+BMW AG (BMWG.DE) and Daimler AG (DAIGn.DE), the global luxury car leaders, each plan to expand its crossover portfolio to seven vehicles by 2020, according to European supplier sources, with new entries in multiple sizes and price points.

 Volkswagen AG's (VW) upscale Audi subsidiary will be nipping at their heels, with a future lineup of six crossovers, those sources added.